olehauge/NTNU-master/IMT4113/Assignment 2: Authentication/README.md

 # Quality Check for Changed Password
+The following is the task description for the assignment.
 ## Assumptions
 - Let your old password is x
 - Length of x is 8 characters